devcpu/AnkiPhoneter/README.md

-# cambridgeTranslatorAddon
+# webCrawlerAnkiAddon
-Anki add-on to query cambridge dictionary
+Anki add-on to query the web for informations